levibostian/talks/README.md

 # The talks

+## 2019

+[Build an offline-first Android app today!](https://github.com/levibostian/talks/blob/master/Build%20an%20offline-first%20Android%20app%20today!/README.md) <--- This talk I submitted once in 2018 and got rejected.
+I am continuing to submit this talk for the 2019 year.

 ## 2018

 [Build an offline-first Android app today!](https://github.com/levibostian/talks/blob/master/Build%20an%20offline-first%20Android%20app%20today!/README.md) <--- This is my current talk I am submitting and hoping to present.